IraSafonik/pws_call_center_trends/README.md

 ### 1️⃣ Step 1: Data Collection and Preprocessing
 - Collect all relevant data from the Call Centre Manager.
-- Clean and preprocess the data using Excel or Python to ensure it is ready for analysis.
+- Clean and preprocess the data using Power Query to ensure it is ready for analysis.

 ### 2️⃣ Step 2: KPI Identification and Definition
 - Work with the Call Centre Manager to identify the most relevant KPIs.